WASHINGTON — Regulators have closed a small lender in Chicago, making it the second U.S. bank failure of 2015 following 18 closures last year.

-The Federal Deposit Insurance Corp. said Friday that it has taken over NBRS Financial Bank of Rising Sun, Maryland.
+The Federal Deposit Insurance Corp. said Friday that it has taken over Highland Community Bank, which operated two branches.

-The failure of NBRS Financial, the second Maryland bank to be shuttered this year, is expected to cost the deposit insurance fund about $24.3 million.
+The failure of Highland Community Bank is expected to cost the federal deposit insurance fund $5.8 million.